srobo/team-emails/SR2025/2024-09-02-competition-announcement.md

 This year we're hosting [Kickstart][kickstart] at the University of Southampton, on Saturday 12th October.
 We will also be live-streaming the event for those unable to attend in person.
-We expect to confirm places towards the end of September and hope to send kits out to teams before Kickstart.
+We expect to confirm places towards the end of September.

+As usual we will loan your team a [kit][kit] of parts to help build your robot.
+This year we hope to send you your kit before Kickstart.

   [I'm interested in bringing a team to SR2025][signup-form]